diptiaswath/kraftWithCoupons/README.md

 The goal of this project is to use what I have learned  about visualizations and probability distributions to distinguish between customers who accepted a driving coupon versus those that did not.

-**Repo Home for Problem Analysis and Summary**
+**What does this repo contain?
+Problem Analysis and Summary**

-This repo hosts the Project outcome, in the following order.
+This repo hosts the analysis and summary in the below detailed directory structure.

-1. Dataset from UCI Machine Learning repository
+1. Dataset from UCI Machine Learning repository - in a data folder
-2. Jupyter Notebook that analysis data set provided with plots and conclusions made on customer acceptance of varied coupon types
+2. Jupyter Notebook that analysis data set provided with plots and conclusions made on customer acceptance of varied coupon types - data driven analysis in parent folder
-3. Summary that highlight differences between customers who did and did not accept the coupons
+3. Summary that highlight differences between customers who did and did not accept the coupons - in a report folder

 ****Data Description****